 Our 15 Year Vision

 Sustainable Naperville 2036 is a 15 year vision that recommends incremental transitioning to a cleaner, more efficient, less wasteful, environmentally robust, economically sound and just, healthy, inclusive, resilient community.
-Its intention is that a multi-stakeholder, community-wide sustainability and climate resilience plan will be collectively created and established as a living document that can be modified as necessary when scientific targets change, technology elvoves, crises arise, or resources availibility is altered.
+Its intention is that a multi-stakeholder, community-wide sustainability and climate resilience plan will be collectively created and established as a living document that can be modified as necessary when scientific targets change, technology evovles, crises arise, or resources availability is altered.
 Revisions to the completed plan are expected to be considered every 2 to 4 years.